 In 1998, the City of Fort Worth entered into an agreement with the Cities of Euless (and subsequently Coppell and Grapevine) and Dallas to provide for the sharing of Rental Car taxes generated at DFW International Airport.
 There are additional agreements with cities where incremental tax revenues generated by economic development projects within the geographical boundaries of the DFW Airport are remitted to the City of Fort Worth.
-In 2009, the City Council amended the Financial Management Policy Statements providing that the revenues from DFW Revenue Sharing be dedicated to facility improvements at the Fort Worth Convention Center, Will Rogers Memorial Center, and the new Dickies Arena.
+In 2009, the City Council amended the Financial Management Policy Statements providing that the revenues from DFW Revenue Sharing be dedicated to facility improvements at the Fort Worth Convention Center, and the new Dickies Arena.
 Revenues received in this fund are budgeted annually for debt and improvements associated with the Fort Worth Convention Center, the Will Rogers Memorial Center, and the new Dickies Arena.
 With the addition of the new Dickies Arena, the debt associated will take precedence for this revenue source.

 Prior revenue models from FY2018-FY2022 sustained revenue annually at approximately \$5.9M with no year-over-year growth, which has not proven to be the case.
 Actual annual growth of about 5% on average was realized until the COVID-19 pandemic.
 Although there was a significant decrease in actual DFW Revenue Share collections from FY2020 to FY2021, the impact was minimized as a result of the unexpected growth in the prior years.
-Currently, in FY2023 \$10.1M have been received.
+Currently, in FY2022 \$6.7M has been received, almost equal to the last annual payment before the pandemic.